Bafia: Justice

 The highest court of the district is located in Bafia.
 There is one prison and a police force.
 The public notary, bailiffs of justice, and lawyers have their offices in the Bafia town center.

 Infrastructure

 Education

 The town of Bafia has one standard school, a teachers school of education (ENIEG), one classic high school, one technical high school, a college of technical industrial education and commerce (cetic of Kiki), a bilingual high school, and three colleges of secondary education.

 Health

 The district hospital of Bafia is the principal medical structure of the town.
 It has many specialties (general medicine, pediatrics, gynecology, odonto-stomatology, surgery, etc.).

 Sports

 The Bafia football club enjoys a stadium of its own: the Ayem stadium.
 Its name comes from the name of a prefect who was a fan of football in general and took the initiative to build a stadium and offer it to the Bafia club and for use by nearby teams.
-Bafia club had years of glory in the national first division with its star player, Mouthe Philippe, followed by the genius of Bougoli in 1970.

 Bafia Volleyball Evolution has one of the country's top women's volleyball teams.